Skip to main content

 #...

-It means override rules above will only be applied to those resources propagated to clusters which has the spec.provider field with values in [aws].
+Override rules above will only be applied to resources propagated to clusters which have the spec.provider field with values in [aws].

 Examples